 About DAMAR Heating

-Meanwhile lets just say that we are proud DAMAR Heating contributed a whooping 45 entries.
+But we are proud to say that DAMAR Heating contributed 45 entries already.

 Article Found on Modernize If you’re anything like most homeowners, the words “chimney sweep” mostly conjures up images of Dick Van Dyke dancing across the London skyline.
 But chimney sweeping is actually a vital part of homeownership.
 Chimneys require regular cleaning to keep them safe to use.
 So what does cleaning entail?
 And how much […]

 Article found on FirstEnergyGroup.
 Backup generators can provide an emergency power supply, enabling you to keep important equipment running during a power outage.
 It’s important to make sure generators are properly installed and operated to prevent health and safety risks for you and our crews.
 Before installing or operating a generator, review the following sections […]

 Article Found on Modernize Have you ever woken up freezing on a cold winter’s night?
 If you haven’t accidentally left the window open, chances are your furnace has broken down—and it can be a couple of miserably chilly days to wait while your furnace is repaired or replaced.
 However, if you can diagnose a failing […]

 When stifling summer or frigid winter temperatures set in, homeowners have a tendency to reach for the thermostat and crank it up or down in order to stay comfortable.
 A few weeks later, they discover that their energy bill has skyrocketed and wonder why it drastically increased.
 The equation is simple; the more your indoor […]